 Devil’s Food Cake is supposed to have a slight reddish tint.
 That wasn’t really a main concern for me since I knew it was going to be coated in frosting and so many modern Devil’s Food Cakes are just brown (plus, I care more about overall flavor and texture).
 Surprisingly, this cake DOES have a hint of red color!
 How excitingggg.

 Red Velvet is a difficult flavor to encapsulate since it’s not exactly chocolate, but it’s not vanilla either.
 It’s supposed to have just a hint of chocolate.
 Thankfully, this frosting is sweet, buttery, vanilla-y and chocolatey!
 Weeee.
 And don’t worry, you don’t taste the secret ingredient, hehehe.

 Literally, grated chocolate.
 But, figuratively, the fact that this recipe is totally healthy.
 No butter, no oil, no white flour, no white sugar, and no artificial food dyes.

-This cake may be healthy, sugar free, low carb, high protein and gluten free, but it tastes like PURE.
-SIN. 😈
+This Devil’s Food Cake may be healthy, sugar free, low carb, high protein, paleo, and gluten free, but it tastes like PURE.
+SIN.